flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/tcas.md

 #### Preventative

-This behavior starts with the vertical speed out of the red zone of the VSI.
-It requires the flight crew or commands the autopilot to maintain the current vertical speed and is coupled with an audible alert to "Monitor V/S".
+This behavior starts with the vertical speed in the <span style=color:green>green zone</span> of the VSI.
+It requires the flight crew or commands the autopilot to maintain the current vertical speed and is coupled with an audible alert such as "Monitor V/S".
 This would help increase the safety margin before any further measures would need to be taken and allow for safe capture of a selected flight level clear of any conflicts.
 The following conditions will apply:

 - TCAS will maintain a safe V/S target
 - Longitudinal modes previously armed will automatically be disarmed except ALT^*^
 - In the situation that conditions for altitude capture are met a preventative RA will allow for safe capture of the targeted altitude.
-    - This prevents the aircraft from exceeding a commanded altitude
+    - This prevents the aircraft from exceeding a commanded altitude in the FCU
-- "Adjust V/S" RA will safely maintain a vertical speed when attempting to level-off
+- The audible alert "Adjust V/S" will safely maintain a vertical speed when attempting to level-off
 - To ensure a safe speed during any maneuvers A/THR will engage SPEED/MACH

 #### Corrective

-This behavior starts with the vertical speed in the red zone of the VSI.
-As the behavior denotes this RA will require active corrective measure automatically via the autopilot or manually from the flight crew to fly out of the red zone towards the edge of the green / red zone on the VSI.
-It is usually coupled with audiable alerts such as "Climb, Descend".
+This behavior starts with the vertical speed in the <span style=color:red>red zone</span> of the VSI.
+As the behavior denotes this RA will require active corrective measure either automatically via the autopilot or manually from the flight crew to fly out of the red zone towards the edge of the green / red zone on the VSI.
+It is usually coupled with audible alerts such as "Climb, Descend".

-- TCAS will engage and ensure vertical guidance to avoid conflict.
+- TCAS will engage and modify vertical guidance to avoid conflict.
 It will target the zone mentioned above.
-- Targets a V/S of 200ft/min inside of the green band on the VSI.
+- Targets a V/S of 200ft/min inside the green band on the VSI.
 - Longitudinal modes previously armed will automatically be disarmed except ALT^*^
     - This prevents the aircraft from exceeding a commanded altitude / prevent excursions
     - A V/S of 0 ft/min is always within the safe zone for a corrective RA which allows for TCAS to capture a targeted flight level if capture conditions are met